Other Authors Who Have Similar Views

 1. Eckhart Tolle

 Eckhart Tolle, particularly in The Power of Now and A New Earth, explores the concept of living in the present moment and detaching from the ego and mental chatter.
 Like Singer, Tolle emphasizes the importance of becoming the observer of your thoughts and recognizing that you are not your mind.
 He focuses on the peace and clarity that arise from staying fully present and aligned with the "now."
+Some argue his focus on "living in the now" and detaching from the ego oversimplifies the complexity of human suffering and provides little practical guidance for handling real-world challenges like trauma or systemic issues.
+Critics feel his emphasis on the ego as the root of suffering overlooks the importance of a healthy sense of self, while his abstract language can make his ideas hard to grasp or implement.

 2. Byron Katie